 One or two HR generalists simply cannot handle the complexities of managing all the HR, Payroll, HR Technology, and Compliance issues today.

-While larger organizations can build a team with all the necessary skill sets, small and medium businesses (less than 200 employees) just don’t have the resources and the know-how to properly handle all the complex, time-consuming, and demanding HR tasks and strategic initiatives.
+While larger organizations can build a team with all the necessary skill sets, startups and small and medium businesses (less than 200 employees) just don’t have the resources and the know-how to properly handle all the complex, time-consuming, and demanding HR tasks and strategic initiatives.

-At the minimum, a competent HR outsourcing provider can help you manage all the tactical HR activities, including HR and Benefits administration,regulatory compliance, payroll processing, and recruiting.
+At the minimum, a competent HR outsourcing provider can help you manage all the tactical HR activities, including HR and Benefits administration, regulatory compliance, payroll processing, and recruiting.

 Benefits of HR outsourcing

 #1: Get access to HR, Payroll, and Benefits expertise from a team of experts without incurring the heavy overhead costs

 Hiring and building a team of in-house specialists is expensive so it makes sense for small and medium-sized businesses to outsource their HR function.